 - (1) Assumes that the underwriters do not exercise the over-allotment option. - (2) Beneficial ownership is determined in accordance with the rules of the SEC and includes voting or investment power with respect to the securities.
 In computing the number of shares beneficially owned by a person and the percentage ownership of that person, we have included shares that the person has the right to acquire within 60 days, including through the exercise of any option, warrant, or other right or the conversion of any other security.
 These shares, however, are not included in the computation of the percentage ownership of any other person. - (3) For each person and group included in this table, percentage of beneficial ownership is calculated by dividing the number of shares beneficially owned by such person or group by the sum of the number of ordinary shares outstanding and the number of ordinary shares underlying share options held by such person or group that are exercisable within 60 days after the date of this prospectus.
 The total number of ordinary shares outstanding as of the date of this prospectus is 120,000,000.
-The total number of ordinary shares outstanding after the completion of this offering will be , assuming the underwriters do not exercise their over-allotment option. - (4) E-House (China) Holdings Limited is our parent company and is incorporated in the Cayman Islands, and its business address is 11/F, Qiushi Building, No. 383 Guangyan Road, Shanghai 200072, People's Republic of China.
+The total number of ordinary shares outstanding after the completion of this offering will be 132,029,420, including (i) 10,000,000 ordinary shares to be sold by us in this offering in the form of ADSs, and (2) 2,029,420 ordinary shares that we will issue and sell in the private placement to Tencent concurrently with this offering, assuming the underwriters do not exercise their over-allotment option. - (4) E-House (China) Holdings Limited is our parent company and is incorporated in the Cayman Islands, and its business address is 11/F, Qiushi Building, No. 383 Guangyan Road, Shanghai

+200072, People's Republic of China.
 E-House (China) Holdings Limited is a reporting company under the Exchange Act and listed on the NYSE.